Mission Statement

 Our mission is to develop family physician leaders who will innovate change in local communities and who will help create solutions to national challenges, improving the health of the populations they serve.

-We know that diversity makes us stronger.
-Individuals and communities thrive when connected with physicians who understand, support, and advocate for them.
-We welcome and support people from all backgrounds.
-We aim to foster an environment of inclusion and respect for everyone.
+Individuals and communities thrive when connected with others who understand, support, and advocate for them.
+We welcome and support students, residents, staff, faculty, and patients from all backgrounds, and we aim to foster an environment of belonging and respect for everyone.

 -